Bank of Ireland Mortgages Conveyancing Panel Information

 Bank of Ireland Mortgages Solicitor Panel: Recently Asked Questions

-Are Bank of Ireland Mortgages Conveyancing panel lawyers under an obligation to disclose incentives?
+Are Bank of Ireland Mortgages Conveyancing panel lawyers duty bound to disclose incentives?

 Bank of Ireland Mortgages’s answer to this question can be found at section 6.4.4 of their CML Part 2 requirements